notyiming/work-placement/docs/_sources/topics/account_of_actual_work_experience.rst.txt

 #.
 If the implementation is hard to explain, it's a bad idea.
 If the implementation is easy to explain, it may be a good idea

     Code needs to be written in a way so that it is understable not just by the developer who wrote it, but also by other developers that maintain the code.
-If hig-performance code is so complicated that is almost impossible for other developers to figure out, then it's probably bad code.
+If high-performance code is so complicated that is almost impossible for other developers to figure out, then it's probably bad code.
 On the other hand, just because a piece of code is easy to explain to someone else doesn't mean it isn't bad code either.

 #.
 Special cases aren't special enough to break the rules